flutter/website/src/docs/cookbook/networking/web-sockets.md

   path: /docs/cookbook/persistence/reading-writing-files
 ---

-In addition to normal HTTP requests, we can connect to servers using WebSockets.
+In addition to normal HTTP requests, you can connect to servers using WebSockets.
 WebSockets allow for two-way communication with a server without polling.

-In this example, we'll connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
-The server will simply send back the same message we send to it!
+In this example, you'll connect to a [test server provided by websocket.org](http://www.websocket.org/echo.html).
+The server simply sends back the same message we send to it.

 ## Directions